Advice > Product management

 Many candidates also skip past creating a structure, which is a big mistake.
 When brainstorming, it’s easy to get distracted by fun ideas that don’t actually support your business goal.
 Establishing a structure helps to keep brainstorming directed on achieving your objective.

-Let’s go back to our ready-to-cook meal startup and imagine that, after discussing with the interviewer, we decided increasing average order value is a priority.
+Let’s go back to our ready-to-cook meal startup and imagine that, after discussing with the interviewer, we decided increasing the average order value is a priority.

 To outline a structure, you could say something like, “Where in the customer journey can we influence average order value?
 I can think of three moments: